-Landscape

-Adverse Effects:

-Likely long-term direct and indirect adverse impacts on distinctive landscape character and features at local scale within an area of nationally designated landscape character and quality (Suffolk Coasts and Heaths AONB, Suffolk Heritage Coast).
-The new power station will be seen within the context of the existing power stations. however, there is still likely to be long term deterioration in some views within a nationally designated landscape and on a Heritage Coast
+Potential Significant Effects (adverse and beneficial effects) Suggested Mitigation for Adverse Effects and Recommendations for the revised draft Nuclear NPS and IPC La Landscape Adverse Effects: Likely long-term direct and indirect adverse impacts on distinctive landscape character and features at local scale within an area of nationally designated landscape character and quality (Suffolk Coasts and Heaths AONB, Suffolk Heritage Coast).
+The new power station will be seen within the context of the existing power stations, however, there is still likely to be long term deterioration in some views within a nationally designated landscape and on a Heritage Coast Mitigation Possibilities: Full and effective mitigation unlikely given the scale of new buildings and associated infrastructure within AONB and Heritage Coast Application of principles of good design in accordance with PPS1 Significant strategic compensatory landscape planning and management measures, and restoration of temporary construction areas may be required.
+There are opportunities for heathland habitat restoration and furthering the local landscape character area enhancement guidelines The decommissioning of the facilities may allow some landscape restoration of previously developed areas in the long term, however, long term land uses for the restored areas is difficult to predict at this stage Soils, Geo logy and Land Use Adverse Effects: The construction of the power station and associated infrastructure (including transmission lines/towers) will lead to the direct loss of soil structure.

-Mitigation Possibilities:

-- Full and effective mitigation unlikely given the scale of new buildings and associated infrastructure within AONB and Heritage Coast. - Significant strategic compensatory landscape planning and management measures, and restoration of temporary construction areas may be required.
-There are opportunities for heathland habitat restoration and furthering the local landscape character area enhancement guidelines

-Beneficial Effects:

-The decommissioning of the facilities may allow some landscape restoration of previously developed areas in the long term, however, long term land uses for the restored areas is difficult to predict at this stage

-Soils, Geology and Land Use

-Adverse Effects:

-• The construction of the power station and associated infrastructure (including transmission lines/towers) will lead to the direct loss of soil structure.
 This may include impacts on soils that maintain terrestrial habitats, including designated nature conservation sites; the Sizewell Marshes SSSI and Minsmere-Walberswich Heaths and Marshes SSSI/SPA/SAC.

-Mitigation Possibilities:

-Such effects could be mitigated through limitation of the footprint of the development reducing the area of soils affected, and recognised best practice soil and water management measures during construction.
+Mitigation Possibilities: Such effects could be mitigated through limitation of the footprint of the development reducing the area of soils affected, and recognised best practice soil and water management measures during construction.
+Water Quality and Resources Adverse Effects: New coastal and fluvial defence works and marine landing station may potentially impact on coastal processes, hydrodynamics and sediment transport, and any indirect effects on internationally Mitigation Possibilities: Further investigations into possible impacts will be required during design of coastal and defence works.
+Suitable design and location of coastal and fluvial flood defence works and marine landing station.
+May include use of